 How does the latest price of petrol in India compare, with the prices prevailing in other countries of the world, would be worth probing, especially ,the prevailing highest and lowest petrol prices.

-While the price in India is at record levels, it would be interesting to know the petrol prices in various other countries.
-A search on the internet, has given prices in some countries, but there may be some errors due to different qualities being compared or latest prices may not be available.
-However the prices are prevailing in 2012 and do indicate a trend which may not be at any significant variance.
+While the price inIndia is at relatively levels, it would be interesting to know the petrol prices in various other countries.
+A search on the internet gives prices in different countries, but there may be some errors due to different qualities being compared or latest prices may not be available.
+However the prices are prevailing in Mid September 2017, and do indicate a trend which may not be at any significant variance.

-It is worth noting that in Norway on an average a person spends around 7.4% of his monthly income on buying the costliest petrol in the world whereas Eriterians have to spend as much as 61 % .
-Turks spend on an average 34 %, Greeks around 25% and Italians around 16% of their monthly income on petrol purchases.So the oil rich countries can afford cheap petrol and affluent European countries can afford to pay high prices for petrol.
+It is worth noting that in Norway on an average a person spends around 7.4% of his monthly income on buying the costliest petrol in the world whereas Turks spend on an average 34 %, Greeks around 25% and Italians around 16% of their monthly income on petrol purchases.So the oil rich countries can afford cheap petrol and affluent European countries can afford to pay high prices for petrol.
 We Indians are sandwiched in between.
 Indian price is Rs 72 per liter..
 The petrol is Rs 46 per litre in Pakistan, Rs 52 in Nepal, and around Rs 46 in Sri Lanka.